 Cream of the Crop is a contemporary BBW romance novel by Alice Clayton.
 This is the second book in the Hudson Valley series.

-After talking about how hot she is, yes she talks about herself and how hot she is over and over again.
-You later, however, find out she’s actually a BBW and how dare the world not love her for it.
+After talking about how hot she is, she talks about herself and how hot she is repeatedly.
+You later find out she’s a BBW, and how dare the world not love her for it.
 It’s all just very awkward.

 If you haven’t guessed by now, I’m not a fan of this book.
 In fact, I had to make myself finish it, and even then, it took me two weeks to do so.
 I could only stand it in small spurts.

 Besides the awkward moments where the author tries to push the whole, I’m a BBW, hear me roar down your throat, the story is also all over the place.
 It’s hard to really like the main character.
 She wants you to be proud that she bangs random guys, and then later, she wants you to love that she is a good girl.
 Which is it?
 I mean, it’s like this in the entire book.